WTZB

-WTZB (105.9 FM "Z105") is a commercial radio station licensed to Englewood, Florida, and serving the Sarasota - Bradenton area of Central Florida.
+WTZB (105.9 FM "Z105") is a commercial radio station licensed to Englewood, Florida, and serving the Sarasota - Bradenton area of Southwest Florida.
 It airs a hard-edged mainstream rock format and is owned by iHeartMedia, Inc. The studios and offices are on Fruitville Road (Florida State Road 780) in Sarasota.

 WTZB is a Class C3 station.
 It has an effective radiated power (ERP) of 25,000 watts.
 The transmitter tower is on North Auburn Road in Venice, Florida.
 WTZB broadcasts using HD Radio technology.
-The HD2 digital subchannel carries an oldies format known as "The Vinyl Experience."
+The HD2 digital subchannel carries an oldies format known as "The Vinyl Experience".
 WTZB's programming is also heard on 250-watt FM translator W286CQ at 105.1 MHz in Sarasota.